FRONT-research-group/CamaraLocationRetrieval/README.md

 5. The **TF** maps 3GPP response data back into **CAMARA-compatible** data types and returns it to the requesting client.

+> [!NOTE]
+> NEF refers to 3GPP implementation that FRONT Research Group has been developed.
+You can find more info [here](https://github.com/FRONT-research-group/NEF/tree/integrate_provider_onboarding).

 ---

 ## ⚙️ Architecture Components